BrianENguyen/brianenguyen.com/pages/blog/blogging-with-org-mode.md

 This problem is specific if you&rsquo;re using Vite and `vite-plugin-react-markdown`.
 If you&rsquo;re using a different method to rendering Markdown, ignore this section

 When using dynamic imports, they must end with a file extension.
-From the `rollup` docs, in order to avoid unintended imports of files within a folder, it is necessary for imports to conclude with a file extension within the static portions of the import.
+From the `rollup` docs, to avoid unintended imports of files within a folder, it is necessary for imports to conclude with a file extension within the static portions of the import.
 This ensures that only the intended files are included in the import process.